UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

 Tasks:
-- Make a groupby object on the column `legendary` and name it pokemon_legendary..
+- Make a groupby object on the column `legendary`.
 - Find the maximum and minimum value of each column for each legendary groups using `.agg()` and save the resulting dataframe as `legendary_stats`.
 - Obtain from the `legendary_stats` dataframe the capture rate (`capture_rt`) for non legendary (`=0`) pokemon using `.loc[]`.
 - Save this as object `nonlegend_cap_rate`.